 Your lawyer will send the closing documents to your Mortgage Officer

-Your Mortgage Officer will arrange to have the funds sent to your lawyer who will complete the purchase.
+Your Mortgage Officer will arrange to have the funds sent to your lawyer who will complete the purchase on the schedule closing day.
+Your lawyer will deliver the funds to the Vendors' lawyer and pick up the keys at the same time funds is exchanged.